macimax/WIKI_STEPMANIA/Play-Modes.md

 ## Nonstop
 Course mode.
 Pick a course to play a series of songs in order.
 It reads from .crs files in the Courses folder, but also has auto generated randomized ones from your song groups.

+Note for themers: During this mode, you stay in ScreenGameplay until the course ends and then you're taken to ScreenEvaluationNormal.

 ## Oni
 The same as Course mode, but the lifebar type is set to Battery with 4 lives.